Stanley Aviation

 Stanley Aviation is an aerospace company started by Robert M Stanley, the aviation pioneer, in Buffalo, New York in 1948.
 The company has since acquired several other companies and has been most recently acquired by Eaton Corporation.
 Stanley is also noted for its design and production of military aircraft ejection seats.

-Originally located in Aurora, Colorado the company's exhibit collection of ejection seats was donated to the Wings Over the Rockies Air and Space Museum in Denver, Colorado, June 3, 2007.
+Originally located in Aurora, Colorado, the company's exhibit collection of ejection seats was donated to the Wings Over the Rockies Air and Space Museum in Denver, Colorado, June 3, 2007.
+The Aurora facility has since been converted into the Stanley Marketplace, which opened in late 2016.